 I was pumped for my vacation.
 Between running a company, mentoring my team and being available for my family and community, there’s not a lot of time left over.
-I’m fortunate to be able to do what I love but that doesn’t mean I don’t look forward to some relaxation.
+I love what I do, but that doesn’t mean I don’t look forward to some relaxation.

 After attending Leadercast Live in Atlanta, I met up with my lovely wife in Florida for some fun in the sun – and sand!
 We spent a week eating our favorite foods, taking things at a slower pace and generally just enjoying each other’s company.
 We both noticed how everyone seemed to be happy.
 Granted, my euphoric state may have produced the rose colored glasses that I viewed our time in Florida through but in general, everyone seemed to share a happy vibe.
 Chalk it up to the warm sun mixed with famous southern hospitality.